 Tips for Picking a Big Island Vacation Rental

 While renting a vacation condo, villa, or entire house is a great way to save money on your Big Island accommodations, no two rentals are the same.
 There’s plenty of amazing, well-maintained rentals available on the island, but there’s also a few sour apples that don’t quite live up to the idyllic Hawaiian vacation setting.
 Even some units within the same property have their ups and downs, leading to disappointment for travelers who have done their due diligence before making their reservation.
-To help guide non-residents through the vacation rental process so they can avoid a poor experience, we’ve constructed this guide to hopefully alleviate some of the misconceptions that come with renting a Big Island vacation home
+To help guide visitors through the vacation rental process so they can avoid a poor experience, we’ve listed a few tips to hopefully alleviate some of the issues that come up when renting a Big Island vacation home

 The first thing to note is that nature plays a pretty major role in every aspect of life on the islands.
 The big resorts do major preventative measures to keep the pests, humidity and salty air from impacting your stay.
 If you want a more pristine environment, you may be better off staying at a higher end resort, because few vacation rentals are maintained at that level.
 That’s not to say that rentals won’t be nice or well maintained but, often times, not to the same degree so it’s good to know that upfront.